Fenugreek/comprehend/README.md

 - **layers**: Implements multiple layers of architectures defined in **networks**.

 ### Test script:
-- **run.py** : Train the network specified on MNIST data, (optionally) saving params learnt to disk.
-(Optionally) display features learnt, and results of reconstruction on corrupted input.
+- **run.py** : Train the specified network on data in given filenames (MNIST by default), (optionally) saving params learnt to disk.
+(Optionally) display features learnt, and if MNIST, results of reconstruction on corrupted input.

 Installation
 ------------